Chloasma; Mask of pregnancy; Pregnancy mask

 Call your provider if you have darkening of your face that does not go away.

-The best way to lower your risk for melasma due to sun exposure is to protect your skin from sun and ultraviolet (UV) light.
+The best way to lower your risk for melasma due to sun exposure is to protect your skin from the sun and ultraviolet (UV) light.

 Things you can do to lower your exposure to sunlight include:

 - Wear clothing such as hats, long-sleeved shirts, long skirts, or pants.

 - Try to avoid being in the sun during midday, when ultraviolet light is most intense.

 - Use high-quality sunscreens, preferably with a sun protection factor (SPF) rating of at least 30.
 Pick a broad-spectrum sunscreen that blocks both UVA and UVB light.

 - Apply sunscreen before going out into the sun, and reapply often -- at least every 2 hours while in the sun.

 - Use sunscreen year-round, including in the winter.